How To Change The Logo In WordPress

 Follow these tips to make sure your logo looks great and loads fast:

-- Use a PNG file with a transparent background so the logo works cleanly on any header color or image.
+- Use a PNG file with a transparent background so the logo works cleanly on any header colour or image.

-- If your logo already contains your business name as text, consider hiding the Site Title in the Site Identity panel so it doesn’t appear twice alongside the logo.
+- If your logo already contains your business name as text, consider hiding the Site Title in the Site Identity panel so it does not appear twice alongside the logo.

-- If you use Elementor and have a custom header template built in Elementor, add your logo there using the Site Logo widget, not the Customizer.
-The two systems manage the header independently, so the Customizer logo won’t appear inside an Elementor custom header.
+- If you use Elementor and have a custom header template built in Elementor, add your logo there using the Site Logo widget inside your Elementor header template.
+The Customizer logo setting will not appear inside an Elementor custom header because the two systems manage the header independently.

 - If you ever switch themes, you may need to re-upload your logo.
-Some themes store the logo separately from the standard Customizer setting, so check after switching.
+Some themes store the logo separately from the standard Customizer setting, so always check your header after switching.

 Website Maintenance – Use Promocode: scanwp